-The Agriculture Business Development Division helps create opportunities for success for Missouri's farmers and agribusinesses.
-Division staff help facilitate growth in Missouri's agriculture-based businesses by providing business counseling, information and training on a sector-by-sector basis through its Agriculture Innovation Center and other business and industry support programs.
+The Agriculture Business Development Division helps create opportunities for success for

+TONY STAFFORD Director, Agriculture Business Development Division

+Missouri's farmers and agribusinesses.
+Division staff help facilitate growth in Missouri's agriculture-based businesses by providing business counseling, information and training on a sector-by-sector basis.

-Areas of specialization include capitalization, business planning, marketing, industry development, product and brand development, organizational structures and legal issues.
-Staff also help facilitate growth in Missouri's agriculture-based industries by working with key players such as universities, associations, private sector partners and federal and state agencies to aid in the growth of each sector.
+Areas of specialization include capitalization, business planning, marketing, industry development, product and brand development and organizational structures.
+Staff also helps facilitate growth in Missouri's agriculture-based industries by working with key players such as universities, associations, private sector partners and federal and state agencies to aid in the growth of each sector.

-The division also plays a key role in growing the demand for products raised and processed in Missouri by increasing consumer awareness and sales.
-The AgriMissouri marketing program serves as the overall brand for all domestic promotions, including retail, restaurant, foodservice, farmers' markets and agritourism promotions.
+The division plays a key role in growing the demand for products raised and processed in Missouri by increasing consumer awareness and sales.
+The AgriMissouri marketing program serves as the overall brand for promotions, including retail, restaurant, foodservice, farmers' markets and agritourism promotions.